 Our service is also open to local authorities and other independent agencies who are working on behalf of the person wishing to making the request.

-What happens when I request records?
+What happens when I access records?

 We will check our archives to see if your records are held there.
 If we do not hold your records we will signpost you towards organisations that may be able to assist.
 We are a small team and accessing the records can take several weeks but we will keep you updated on our progress.